 The MacLaren pays artist fees to exhibiting artists for exhibitions, public discussions and workshops in accordance with the recommended fee schedule set out by CARFAC with advice from CAMDO.
 The MacLaren is a member of the Ontario Association of Art Galleries, the Ontario Museums Association, the Canadian Museums Association and the Canadian Museum Directors’ Organization, and subscribes to a code of professional standards, ethics and legal requirements as set forth by these organizations.

 Ontario Arts Council Exhibition Assistance Grants

-The MacLaren is a third-party recommender for Ontario Arts Council (OAC) Exhibition Assistance Grants.
-Our deadlines for the 2016-2017 programme are July 25, 2016; September 19, 2016 and January 9, 2017.
+The MacLaren is a third-party recommender for Ontario Arts Council (OAC) Exhibition Assistance Grants for 2018-2019.
+The next and final deadline for this year is January 11, 2019.
 There are limited funds available and eligible applications will be reviewed on an ongoing basis after the competition opens each year in June.
 Please visit the OAC website for submission guidelines and to download the application.